By: Dr. Charles Warner

 Small and varied businesses began to flourish with the advent of PAM in 1980.
+With this being said, this doesn’t mean that the use of a business law firm was not required if anyone found themselves in any legal business disputes.
 Supermarkets began to pop up in rural areas, the taxi business boomed, many persons owned small stores etc. Even businesses which were small began to put on weight.

 Self-employment became significant, the unemployed rate fell, persons had more savings and the entire economy thrived.
 There was a SBA, there were shows and events, all in keeping with the growth of small businesses.
 So many persons were successful that the housing stock improved and the ownership of vehicles surged.
 Debtors’ court was fading into extinction and persons were able to pay utility bills.